-Longshoreman and Harbor Worker Injury Lawyer
+Longshoreman and Harbor Workplace Injury Lawyer

 Our lead trial lawyer Brett Rivkind has an international reputation for dedication and excellence.
 His hard work and success have been recognized extensively through awards and special recognitions.

 The port industry is a vital part of our nation’s economy, moving billions of dollars’ worth of goods into and out of our country annually.
 It takes thousands of hardworking, dedicated workers to move this vast amount of cargo through ports, however, and people who make their living in this industry are at a substantial risk of harm, due to the nature of the work that they perform.
 Longshoremen and harbor workers who spend their working hours loading and unloading cargo from docked ships may be particularly vulnerable to serious injuries.
 Representation by a maritime law attorney may be vital to protect the legal rights of longshoremen who are hurt on the job.
 The skillful Miami longshoreman injury lawyers at Rivkind Margulies & Rivkind P.A. can guide you through the legal process and ensure that your rights are fully asserted.